HITOA/DoujinGameTranslator/README.md

 # DoujinGameTranslator
-Application to translate game file from various game engine with machine translation.
+Application to translate game file from "various" game engine with machine translation.
+Only Krkr game engine is implemented for now.